Care Economies in Context

 Gendered Pandemic in Japan: Childcare, Parents’ Employment, and Housework during Covid-19 through Survey in Yokohama

-Visiting scholar Naoko Soma writes about the impact of Japan’s covid-19 response on childcare, parents’ employment and housework.
+Visiting scholar Naoko Soma presented on the impact of Japan’s Covid-19 response on childcare, parents’ employment and housework.

 The COVID-19 pandemic has had gendered impacts on employment, housework, and responsibility for childcare for families.
 This article uses 2020 survey data of parents using childcare facilities in Yokohama, Japan to understand the relationship between childcare and COVID-19, as well as the crisis responses made by families and society during the “voluntary restraint period” when parents were encouraged to stop using daycare facilities.
 Findings indicate that women experienced burdens related to work, childcare, and housework during this time.
 Additionally, extra strains were placed upon socioeconomically vulnerable households, as evidenced through high withdrawal rates from small-scale daycare facilities that supported this population.
 It is necessary that new daycare policy and action is informed by these findings to understand the integral role of childcare in society and to better respond flexibly to families’ needs and the needs of those from different sectors of society during crisis and disaster times.